Euthymius I of Constantinople: Life

-Despite Euthymius' notorious stubbornness, which probably had discouraged Leo from raising him to the patriarchate sooner, he proved willing to grant the emperor economy, aided by the assent of the other patriarchates of the Pentarchy.
+Despite Euthymius I's notorious stubbornness, which probably had discouraged Leo VI from raising him to the patriarchate sooner, he proved willing to grant the emperor economy, aided by the assent of the other patriarchates of the Pentarchy.
 Despite Zoe's repeated efforts, however, he steadfastly refused to officially recognize her marriage with the emperor as canonical and her status as empress.
-Leo was forced to do penance to atone for his marriage, and to pass a law excluding anyone from ever again marrying for a fourth time.
-As a result of the settlement, on 15 May 908 Euthymius crowned the infant Constantine VII as co-emperor.
-Even though the later Byzantine chroniclers tend to side with Nicholas Mystikos against Leo, they paint Euthymius in a favourable light.
+Leo was forced to do penance to atone for his marriage and to pass a law excluding anyone from ever again marrying for a fourth time.
+As a result of the settlement, on 15 May 908 Euthymius I crowned the infant Constantine VII as co-emperor.
+Even though the later Byzantine chroniclers tend to side with Nicholas I against Leo VI, they paint Euthymius I in a favourable light.
 According to the Vita, his tenure helped heal the rift in the Church and reconcile many leading churchmen with the emperor's fourth marriage.
 Bishop Gabriel of Ancyra is even said to have sent the omophorion of Saint Clement as a gift and a token of appreciation.

-Shortly before Leo's death in May 912, the emperor reconciled himself with Nicholas Mystikos, who now demanded his re-instatement as Patriarch.
-The sources are unclear, but shortly after Leo's death, or perhaps already before, Euthymius was deposed by a synod convened at Magnaura in favour of Nicholas, who was recalled from exile.
-Euthymius was exiled to Agathou, where he died on 5 August 917.
+Shortly before Leo VI's death in May 912, the emperor reconciled himself with Nicholas I, who now demanded his re-instatement as Patriarch.
+The sources are unclear, but shortly after Leo VI's death, or perhaps already before, Euthymius I was deposed by a synod convened at Magnaura in favour of Nicholas I, who was recalled from exile.
+Euthymius I was exiled to Agathou, where he died on 5 August 917.

 Hagiography and writings

-Euthymius' hagiography, the Vita Euthymii, or The Life of Euthymius, was apparently written in the years 920/25 according to P. Karlin-Hayter, or, according to D. Sophianos, soon after 932.
+Euthymius I's hagiography, the Vita Euthymii, or The Life of Euthymius, was apparently written in the years 920–925 according to P. Karlin-Hayter, or, according to D. Sophianos, soon after 932.
 Its author is unknown, but, in the words of Shaun Tougher, "he had an insider's perspective on court affairs during [Leo VI's] reign", and is consequently one of the "richest sources for the period from the death of Basil I to the early years of Constantine VII" (Alexander Kazhdan).
 However, despite offering a vivid portrait of Leo and his court, with eye-witness anecdotes that illustrate the emperor's character, as a source it is limited due to its focus on, and bias in favour of, Euthymius, as well as due to the fact that several sections are missing.
 The single surviving manuscript was kept in Berlin and vanished during World War II, but the Vita exists in several critical editions:

-Euthymius' own writings are few and relatively insignificant, comprising sermons on the conception of St. Anne and an homily on the Virgin Mary.
+Euthymius I's own writings are few and relatively insignificant, comprising sermons on the conception of Saint Anne and a homily on the Virgin Mary.
 His contemporary Arethas of Caesarea also wrote a panegyric in his honour, but according to Kazhdan "it is conventional and provides only limited data".